awpadilha/awpadilha/README.md

-## Hi, i'm André Padilha
+## Hi, I'm André Padilha

+I'm an electrical engineer specializing in medical devices.

-Certified Tech Developer Student by Digital House
+Currently a Certified Tech Developer Student by Digital House.

-Following a full-stack developer career with a focus on front-end and testing
+Studying a full-stack developer career and in the future I want to dedicate myself to frontend and testing.

 Thanks for reading!